CrockPot Salsa Pork Chops

 - I’m guessing this freezes well, but I don’t know for sure because I gave my frozen leftovers to my brother Mark and his wife Lisa to try.
 Maybe they will report back here about how the frozen pork chops were when they reheated them.

-(I used my Crock-Pot 2.5-Quart Slow Cooker for this recipe.
+I used my Crock-Pot 2.5-Quart Slow Cooker (affiliate link) for this recipe.
 If you only have a larger slow cooker, the recipe could easily be doubled.
-The leftovers from this were great, so don’t be afraid to double it.)
+The leftovers from this were great, so don’t be afraid to double it.

-I used Pace Picante Sauce Mild, but choose the level of hotness and brand you like.
+I used Pace Picante Sauce (affiliate link) medium heat, but choose the level of hotness and brand of low-sugar salsa you like.
+If you don't have Vege-Sal (affiliate link), just use a smaller amount of regular salt.

-Recipe adapted from Not Your Mother’s Slow Cooker Recipes for Two.
+Recipe adapted from Not Your Mother’s Slow Cooker Recipes for Two (affiliate link).

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 As long as you choose lean pork chops and trim the fat on the edges plus pick a salsa that’s low in sugar, CrockPot Salsa Pork Chops with Cumin, Garlic, and Lime are a great recipe for any phase of the South Beach Diet.
-You’d need low-sugar salsa to make this for other low-carb diet plans, but they probably wouldn’t be worried about fat.
+You need low-sugar salsa to make this for South Beach or other low-carb diet plans, but other low-carb plans wouldn’t be worried about fat.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You can alsoFollow Kalyn’s Kitchen on Pinterestto see all the good recipes I’m sharing there.
+Use Slow Cooker Recipes to find more recipes like this one.
 Click here for Slow Cooker / Pressure Cooker Recipes on my other site!